The Bare Facts: Why You Need Fraud Protection Services for 2017

 1. Email account hacking

 You use your email account like Gmail for logging into many accounts and services, as well as conducting your work and business.
-If your email account is hacked and you are locked out of your account, your business could grind to a halt.
+If your Gmail account or Yahoo email hacked and you are locked out of your account, your business could grind to a halt.
 Gaining back control of your email account is not a simple task, and you may prefer assistance from fraud protection services such as LogDog, whose staff are experts in getting you up and running to prevent your account from being hacked.

 2. Social network compromised

 Most people have experienced the embarrassment of clicking on a link or video in Facebook and finding out that it is a virus.
 In 2017, more enterprises are using social networks like LinkedIn and Slack for conducting their business.
-A hack into your social network could do permanent damage to your business and personal reputation by spamming all your contacts.
+If your Facebook account was hacked, it could do permanent damage to your business and personal reputation by spamming all your contacts.

 3. Data breaches